Little Yellow Jacket: Retirement and death

 Little Yellow Jacket's owners, a partnership of Joe and Nevada Berger, Bernie Taupin, and Tom Teague, retired him at the end of 2005.
 Little Yellow Jacket was kept in a pen when the truck/trailer would pull up to take the other bulls away for the bull riding events.
 He would throw a fit because he wanted to go with them.
 Other times he spent in the pasture so he had exercise, company, and breeding with the cows.
 Berger also sold his sperm for artificial insemination at $700 per straw.
 Little Yellow Jacket would wake up mornings in his pen and command the other bulls to come "join him for a drink of water".
 He was definitely the dominant bull at the ranch.
 Occasionally, adult visitors were guided to the ranch to view Little Yellow Jacket.

-After the Bergers had kept Little Yellow Jacket at their ranch in North Dakota and had bred him for awhile, Tom Teague, who owns Teague Bucking Bulls and who held a half interest, asked to buy the full interest in the bull.
+After the Bergers had kept Little Yellow Jacket at their ranch in North Dakota and had bred him for a while, Tom Teague, who owned Teague Bucking Bulls and who held a half interest, asked to buy the full interest in the bull.
 The Bergers honored his request, so that Little Yellow Jacket could live at Teague Bucking Bulls in North Carolina instead of North Dakota and enjoy milder winters.
 Joe Berger's son Chad was managing the bulls by this time.
 Little Yellow Jacket spent his last five years at Teague's ranch.
 Teague held great regard for Little Yellow Jacket and took special care of him, providing the bull superb feeds, climate control, companionship, and at the time of his death, there remained several pregnant cows.
 Little Yellow Jacket died in Graham, North Carolina, on September 19, 2011, at the age of 15.
 "Little Yellow Jacket was a tremendous athlete, and the mere mention of his name brings great memories to fans of our sport," said PBR CEO Jim Haworth.
 "He will certainly be remembered as one of the all-time greats."
-The home page of Teague's website is a memorial to the bull.
+After Little Yellow Jacket's death, the home page of Teague's website became a memorial to the bull.